 We are entitled to share in net profits, on a quarter-by-quarter and country-by-country basis, from sales of ILUVIEN by our licensee.
-ILUVIEN for DME is expected to be launched in the U.S. in the three months ending March 31, 2015 and has been sold in the U.K. and Germany since the fourth quarter of fiscal 2013.
-We do not know when or if sales of ILUVIEN will result in net profits in each country where it is sold, entitling us to our net profits share, or how much we will be entitled to receive.
+ILUVIEN for DME has been sold in the U.S. since late February 2015, in Portugal since January 2015 and in the U.K. and Germany since the quarter ended June 2013.
+We received \$31,000 of net profits in the fiscal 2015 third quarter.
+We do not know when or if sales of ILUVIEN will result in any future net profits in countries where it is sold, entitling us to our net profits share, or how much we will be entitled to receive.